Ask a Plumber Online How to fix Your Leaking Bathtub Faucet

 Remove them with pliers and replace them with new ones from your local hardware store (or use some plumber's putty as an alternative).

 3. Replace the stem.
-If the washers or screw did not fix the problem, it might be time to replace the stem.
+If the washers or screws did not fix the problem, it might be time to replace the stem.

 Remove all the parts from the faucet by unscrewing them from their respective places (use a wrench if necessary).
 Once they are removed, take them with you to your local hardware store so that they can help you find an exact replacement for your old one.